 Studies have also found that children who don’t get enough sleep, have an increased risk of being obese.

-Newborns sleep a total of between 10.5 to 18 hours a day, usually on an irregular schedule with periods of one to three hours spent awake.
+Newborns sleep a total of between 10.5 to 18 hours a day, usually on an irregular schedule with periods of 1-3 hours spent awake.

 Infants (4-11 months)